 Give your team an incentive to participate by awarding prizes to the three players that score the most points.
-Some ideas for virtual prizes that are always a hit could be an Amazon gift card, a foodie gift card or even some unique experience gifts.
+Some ideas for virtual prizes that are always a hit could be an Amazon gift card, the best foodie gift card on the market or even some unique experience gifts.

-A foodie gift card is a great choice because it can be for any amount over $10, can be immediately emailed to the recipient and can be used for a wide variety of virtual experiences like online cooking classes, online mixology classes, virtual wine tastings, virtual whiskey tastings, online coffee classes and more.
+A foodie gift card is a great choice because it can be for any amount over $10, can be immediately emailed to the recipient and can be used for a wide variety of virtual experiences like online cooking classes, online mixology classes, virtual wine tastings and more.
 Plus, it never expires.

 50 Home Scavenger Hunt Items

 For the most fun, make the virtual scavenger hunt items on your list open to interpretation (for example, instead of saying "find a ball," say "find something round"), and see how everyone solves the problem in their own way.
 You can also use the alphabet as inspiration and have everyone find one item that starts with each letter from A-Z.

 Here’s a list of home scavenger hunt ideas to get you started:

 - Frozen pizza